-A regular expression literal stands for a value of the Object type.
+A regular expression literal evaluates to a value of the RegExp type.
 This value is determined in two steps: first, the characters comprising the regular expression's RegularExpressionBody and RegularExpressionFlags production expansions are collected uninterpreted into two strings Pattern and Flags, respectively.
-Then the new RegExp constructor is called with two arguments Pattern and Flags and the result becomes the value of the RegularExpressionLiteral.
-If the call to new RegExp generates an error, an implementation may, at its discretion, either report the error immediately while scanning the program, or it may defer the error until the regular expression literal is evaluated in the course of program execution.
+Then each time the literal is evaluated, the new RegExp constructor is called with two arguments Pattern and Flags and the fresh result is returned.
+Since the arguments are the same each tine, if the call to new RegExp generates an error, an implementation must report the error immediately while scanning the program.